ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 I focus on symbolic-based techniques in order to explore the following problems:

-1. How to design Explainable AI agents so that human-agent or agent-agent inter- actions and co-operation can be more natural.
+1. How to design Explainable AI agents to facilitate more natural human-agent or agent-agent interactions and cooperations.

 2. Explore more effective formal methods for dealing with multi-agents argumentation and apply it to various domains (e.g., healthcare, law, finance).